jzhoulab/quasildr/README.md

-# Quasilinear data representation for single-cell omics data analysis
+# Quasilinear data representations
+## for single-cell omics data analysis

 Quasildr is a python library for quasilinear data representation methods.
 It mainly implements two methods, a quasilinear data representation or visualization